OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

     - Pinot Gris
     - Riesling

 Taxonomy – a hierarchical CV in which hierarchy = classification.  e.g. 'Merlot' is classified as a 'Red' (wine).
-Some heirarchical CVs
+Not all heirchical CVs are classifications.
+For example, anatomical atlases often have heirarchical CVs representing parthood.

 ### Support for Grouping and varying levels of precision